Don’t have time to read? Then give it a listen.

 Another reason we procrastinate is that we prefer avoiding risks.
 It’s not our fault in its entirety.
 Risk avoidance was a survival mechanism for early humans in order to survive.
 Their trait has flown down to us along our genes and thus we try to avoid risks.
-Here, fear also works as fear of failure in a task can lead to one losing his money, his prestige or either his life.
-The fear for missing out an important match can thus make you skip your assignment for the football match.
+Here, fear also works as fear of failure in a task can lead to one losing his money, his prestige, or either his life.
+The fear of missing out a critical match can thus make you skip your assignment for the football match.

 Effects of procrastination

-In addition to anxiety, procrastination comes with more harms like sleep deprivation, career underperformance, fatigue and work overload.
+In addition to anxiety, procrastination comes with more harm like sleep deprivation, career underperformance, fatigue, and work overload.
 Some people may develop chronic procrastination which can undermine one’s daily activities.

 How to stop procrastinating?

-Here are 9 simple ways following which you can stop postponing works and get on your feet.
+Here are 9 simple ways following which you can stop postponing work and get on your feet.